If Oberlin is your first choice, Early Decision could be right for you!

 Early Decision: 59%

 "I chose to apply Early Decision because I knew that Oberlin was where I wanted to be.
 From the moment I stepped onto campus, I could tell that Oberlin was a community of people passionate about their education and that was something I wanted to be a part of.
 Thanks to Oberlin's commitment to meet 100% of demonstrated financial need, I was able to get my college process over with earlier than most of my friends."

 Oberlin has two rounds of Early Decision that are given equal consideration.
 Early Decision applicants submit the same application materials as all other first-year applicants, along with an Early Decision Agreement form.

 |Steps||Early Decision I||Early Decision II|

-|Application Deadline||November 15||January 2|
+|Application & Financial Aid Deadlines||November 15||January 2|

-|Notification||December 15||February 1|
+|Notification By||December 15||February 1|

-- Submit the 2021-2022 CSS Profile (Oberlin's code is 1587)
+- Submit the CSS Profile (Oberlin's code is 1587)

-- Submit the Non-Custodial Parent information, if applicable
+- Submit the Non-Custodial Parent information (if applicable)

 Double Degree Applicants